Who Pays Taxes on Non-Qualified 529 Plan Withdrawal?

 By Mark Kantrowitz

-Distributions from a 529 plan may be paid directly to the educational institution, to the beneficiary or to the account owner.
+Withdrawals from a 529 plan may be paid directly to the educational institution, the beneficiary, or the account owner.

-Either the account owner or the beneficiary will have to pay income tax on the earnings portion of a non-qualified distribution plus a 10% tax penalty.
-The person responsible for reporting the non-qualified distribution on their income tax returns depends on the recipient of the taxable distribution, as shown in this chart.
+The account owner or the account beneficiary will have to pay federal income tax on the earnings portion of a non-qualified withdrawal plus a 10% tax penalty.
+The person responsible for reporting the non-qualified distribution on their income tax returns depends on the recipient of the taxable withdrawal, as shown in this chart.

 Recipient of Non-Qualified Distribution